Thyroid Disease: Know the Facts

 Thyroid Disease is a world-wide reality

-About 200 million people in the world have some form of thyroid disease.
-Yet before the founding of the Thyroid Foundation of Canada in 1980, no lay organization existed in North America to promote public education about thyroid disease and to promote public support of thyroid research.
+Thyroid abnormalities are very common, yet before the founding of the Thyroid Foundation of Canada in 1980, no lay organization existed in North America to promote public education about thyroid disease and to promote public support of thyroid research.

 Thyroid disorders for the most part are treatable; however, untreated thyroid disease can produce serious results in other parts of the body.
 Improved public awareness and understanding of thyroid disorders will enable patients and their families to cope more effectively with the sometimes disturbing course of thyroid illness.
 In this way individuals will also be better equipped to play a role in alerting their physicians to a suspected thyroid condition that may otherwise be difficult to diagnose in the sometimes slowly developing initial phases.